Dominic Bruce: Air Force Medal

 On 6 October 1938, while with No. 214 Squadron, he survived the crash of Harrow "K6991" at Pontefract, Yorkshire.
-While acting as a wireless operator for his aircraft he was knocked out by a lightning strike.
-Once recovered he alerted his base to the fact that the crew were bailing out.
-Wishing to get out of an escape hatch he found his way blocked by other airmen who were hesitating about throwing themselves out of the aircraft into the howling darkness.
+While acting as a wireless operator for his aircraft, he was knocked out by a lightning strike.
+Once recovered, he alerted his base to the fact that the crew were bailing out.
+Wishing to get out of an escape hatch, he found his way blocked by other airmen who were hesitating about throwing themselves out of the aircraft into the howling darkness.
 He rushed to the other side of the hatch and jumped.
 His parachute harness caught on projecting clamps and pulled the trapdoor shut above him.
 Bruce was now suspended under the bomber and unable to escape further.
-Realising what had happened his fellow crew members were now galvanised into action, raised the trapdoor and were shocked to have Bruce shoot back into the aircraft, though not too shocked to eject him again.
+Realising what had happened, his fellow crew members were now galvanised into action, raised the trapdoor and were shocked to have Bruce shoot back into the aircraft, though not too shocked to eject him again.
 Bruce was subsequently awarded the Air Force Medal (AFM) on 8 June 1939.
 According to Pete Tunstall, Bruce was very proud of being the only man known to have bailed from an aircraft three times and to have landed only twice.
 After the war he used to entertain his children with the seemingly insoluble riddle: "How is it that I baled out three times, but only landed twice?"
 Bruce called his AFM medal the 'Away From Mam' medal.

-In March 1939, Bruce retrained as an air observer and studied at the Bombing School Stranrear.
+In March 1939, Bruce retrained as an air observer.
+He studied at the Bombing School Stranraer.
+He was promoted to Sergeant.
+And following the RAF tradition, the NCO lads tore up his jankers charge sheet.

 Second World War

 On 1 September 1939, Hitler invaded Poland.
-On 3 September Britain and France declared war on Germany.
+On 3 September, Britain and France declared war on Germany.

-At this time, following his training, Bruce became an instructor at OTU Harwell.
+Following his training, Bruce became an instructor at OTU Harwell.